CodeShark37/Vue-No-Build-Starter-Template/README.md

 # Vue Local Starter Kit

-The Vue Local Starter Kit is a development template for Vue 2.x applications with SFC (Single File Components .vue*) directly in the browser without the help of Vue-CLI and Nodejs.
+The Vue Local Starter Kit is a development template for Vue 2.x applications with SFC (Single File Components .vue*) directly in the browser, No build steps, No Vue-CLI and Nodejs.

 # Dependencies